adelina999/BasisChallenge/README.md

 ## **Test Files**

+## **Make sure to update the path to the files you want to attach based on the location on your local machine in Application page- attachResume method**

 **JobApplicationTests**
 This test file covers end-to-end scenarios for the job application process on the Basis Technologies website.
 It includes steps from opening the browser to attaching a successful PDF resume format.